 Scoliosis causes the spine to curve to one side.
-It can affect any part of the spine, but the most common regions are at the level of the chest and the lower back.
+The curvature can be in any part of the spine, but the most commonly affected regions are the upper spine and lower back.

-It often appears in children.
-In most cases, treatment is not needed, as the curve corrects itself with growth.
-However, based on the degree of curvature and the age of the child, a combination of bracing and physical therapy is often recommended.
+In most cases, the person does not need treatment because the curve often does not progress a significant amount.
+However, depending on the degree of curvature and the age of the child, doctors may recommend a combination of back bracing and physical therapy.

-A very small number of patients with scoliosis may require surgery.
-Complications of scoliosis include chronic pain, respiratory deficiencies, and decreased exercise capacity.
+A very small number of people with scoliosis may need surgery.
+Possible complications of scoliosis include chronic pain, breathing difficulties, and a reduced capacity for exercise.

-The following factors will be considered by the doctor when deciding on treatment options:
+The doctor will consider the following factors when deciding on treatment options:

 - Sex: Females are more likely than males to have scoliosis that gradually gets worse.

-- Curve position: A curve that is is located in the center part of the spine is more likely to get worse compared with curves in the lower or upper section.
+- Curve position: A curve in the center part of the spine is more likely to get worse than a curve in the lower or upper section.

-If the patient has moderate scoliosis and the bones are still growing, the doctor may recommend a brace.
-This will prevent further curvature, but will not cure or reverse it.
-Braces are usually worn all the time, even at night.
-The more hours per day the patient wears the brace, the more effective it tends to be.
+If a person has moderate scoliosis, and the bones are still growing, the doctor may recommend a brace.
+The brace will prevent further curvature, but it will not cure or reverse scoliosis.

-The brace does not normally restrict what the child can do.
-If the child wishes to take part in physical activity, the braces can be taken off.
+The brace does not generally restrict what the person can do.
+If they wish to take part in physical activity, they can take the brace off.

-When the bones stop growing, braces are no longer used.
-There are two types of braces:
+When the bones stop growing, a brace is no longer necessary.

-- Thoracolumbosacral orthosis (TLSO) – the TLSO is made of plastic and designed to fit neatly around the body’s curves.
+The TLSO is plastic, and its design means that it fits neatly around the body’s curves.
 It is not usually visible under clothing.

-- Milwaukee brace – this is a full-torso brace and has a neck ring with rests for the chin and the back of the head.
-This type of brace is only used when the TLSO is not possible or not effective.
+This type is a full torso brace that has a neck ring with rests for the chin and the back of the head.
+Doctors reserve the use of the Milwaukee brace for when the TLSO is either not suitable or not effective.